 Though his work for civil rights led to further attacks, injuries and more than 40 arrests, Lewis continued to adhere to the philosophy of nonviolence and the furthering of the movement.
 After leaving the SNCC in 1966, he served as associate director of the Field Foundation, which supported civil rights and social change.
 Lewis also participated in voter registration programs with the Southern Regional Council, an organization created to promote racial equality.

-Lewis has served as U.S. Representative of Georgia’s 5th Congressional District since his election to Congress in November 1986.
-He is senior chief deputy whip for the Democratic Party in leadership in the House, a member of the House Ways & Means Committee, and chairman of its Oversight Subcommittee.
-Lewis has received multiple awards from national and international institutions and in 2011 was granted the highest civilian honor, the Medal of Freedom, by President Barack Obama.
+Lewis served as a U.S. Representative of Georgia’s 5th Congressional District from November 1986 until his passing.
+During his time in Congress, he was the senior chief deputy whip for the Democratic Party in leadership in the House, a member of the House Ways & Means Committee, and chairman of its Oversight Subcommittee.
+Lewis received multiple awards from national and international institutions and in 2015 was granted the highest civilian honor, the Medal of Freedom, by President Barack Obama.